French Americans: Louisiana

 The Cajuns of Louisiana have a unique heritage, generally seeing themselves as distinct from Louisiana Creoles despite a number of historical documents also classifying the Acadians' descendants as Créoles.
 Their ancestors settled Acadia, in what is now the Canadian provinces of New Brunswick, Nova Scotia, Prince Edward Island and part of Maine in the 17th and early 18th centuries.
-In 1755, after capturing Fort Beauséjour in the region, the British Army forced the Acadians to either swear an oath of loyalty to the British Crown or face expulsion.
-Thousands refused to take the oath, causing them to be sent, penniless, to the Thirteen Colonies to the south in what has become known as the Great Upheaval.
-Over the next generation, some four thousand managed to make the long trek to Louisiana, where they began a new life.
+In 1755, after capturing Fort Beauséjour and several other French forts in the region, British authorities demanded the Acadians swear an oath of loyalty to the British Crown, which the majority refused to do.
+In response, the British deported them to the Thirteen Colonies in the south in what has become known as the expulsion of the Acadians.
+Over the next generation, some four thousand Acadians made the long trek to Louisiana, where they began a new life.
 The name Cajun is a corruption of the word Acadian.
 Many still live in what is known as the Cajun Country, where much of their colonial culture survives.
 French Louisiana, when it was sold by Napoleon in 1803, covered all or part of fifteen current U.S. states and contained French and Canadian colonists dispersed across it, though they were most numerous in its southernmost portion.

 During the War of 1812, Louisiana residents of French origin took part on the American side in the Battle of New Orleans (December 23, 1814, through January 8, 1815).
 Jean Lafitte and his Baratarians later were honored by US General Andrew Jackson for their contribution to the defense of New Orleans.

-In Louisiana today, more than 15 percent of the population of the Cajun Country reported in the 2000 United States Census that French was spoken at home.
+In Louisiana today, more than 15 percent of the population of the Cajun Country reported in the 2000 United States census that French was spoken at home.

 Another significant source of immigrants to Louisiana was Saint-Domingue (today Haiti); many Saint Dominicans fled during this time, and half of the diaspora eventually settled in New Orleans.

 Biloxi in Mississippi, and Mobile in Alabama, still contain French American heritage since they were founded by the Canadian Pierre Le Moyne d'Iberville.

 The Houma Tribe in Louisiana still speak the same French they had been taught 300 years ago.